SamStuckey/jGreat/README.md

 ```

 `removeClass(className)` - Remove a provided `class` from elements of a DOMNodeCollection.
 This is useful for dynamically updating CSS styles.

+###Sample Files
+jGreat contains two sample files, sample.css and sample.html.
+These are included as a brief tutorial for using some of jGreats functionality.
+Simply open sample.html in your browser and follow the instructions.
+You should delete these files when using jGreat in your app.